 - controls their own time and decides whether or not to take each job

 - provides their own equipment

-- keeps the profit they make and bears any loss themselves
+- keeps the profits they make and bears any losses themselves

 When it is not clear if someone is self-employed

 Sometimes it is not easy to tell if a person is really self-employed.
 For example, if someone is paid commission-only they may control their own time and keep a share of any profits they make, but they may not be genuinely self-employed for minimum wage purposes if it is not them but someone else, usually their employer, who bears any losses that are made.

 You should not simply rely on a person's tax status when determining their entitlement to minimum wage, since someone who has been assessed as self-employed by HM Revenue & Customs (HMRC) for tax purposes may not necessarily be self-employed for the purposes of the minimum wage.

 Check the employment status or contact the HMRC Employment Status Customer Service Unit on Tel 0300 123 2326 to check if you or someone else is classed as employed or self-employed.

 If you are unsure, you can call the Acas Helpline on Tel 0300 123 1100 or use their online enquiry form.